-- This section contains commentaries that accompany papers published in The Lancet Child & Adolescent Health or on issues of wide-reaching concern in paediatric, or child or adolescent health.
-Most commentaries are commissioned, and linked to specific research Articles to add context, but unsolicited commentaries (no more than 750 words, ten references, and one figure, panel, or small table) are also welcome.
-Unsolicited commentaries may be peer reviewed - At the Editor's discretion, commentaries may be shortened in the interests of space - The place to respond to something we have published is in our Correspondence section - See Conflicts of Interest guidelines for comments
+- This section contains commentaries that accompany papers published in eClinicalMedicine, or to issues of wide-reaching concern in medical research and health policy.
+Most commentaries are commissioned, but unsolicited commentaries are also welcome.
+Commentaries may be peer reviewed - Commentaries should be no more than 750 words, 10 references, and one figure, panel, or small table - See Conflicts of Interest guidelines for comments